Flutter-Project-by-Mohammad-Abu-Alhijaa/QuickShop/README.md

 ## 🙏 Support

 If you find this project helpful, consider giving it a star!
 You can also reach out to me on [LinkedIn](https://www.linkedin.com/in/mohammad-abu-alhayjaa/) for any questions or feedback.

-## 🙏 Support

-If you find this project helpful, consider giving it a star!
-You can also reach out to me on [LinkedIn](https://www.linkedin.com/in/mohammad-abu-alhayjaa/) for any questions or feedback.